-Key stage 1 Pupils should be taught to:
+Key stage 1 Pupils will be given the opportunity to:

 1. use their voices expressively and creatively by singing songs and speaking chants and rhymes

 3. listen with concentration and understanding to a range of high-quality live and recorded music

 4. experiment with, create, select and combine sounds using the inter-related dimensions of music.

 Key stage 2 Pupils will be given the opportunity to sing and play musically with increasing confidence and control.
 They should develop an understanding of musical composition, organising and manipulating ideas within musical structures and reproducing sounds from aural memory.